 Sadly all of our plans for this season have had to be cancelled because of the Coronavirus.
-Hopefully by next Spring we shall be able to confirm plans for the 2021/2022 season!
+We have made some provisional plans for next year - see the Season 2021/2022 page!
 In the meantime we shall bring you some thoughts from those whose wonderful inputs provided such a memorable 2019/2020...

 COVID THOUGHTS – from Robert Dean

 LOCKDOWN!
 Isn’t this the worst term for any singer to contemplate?
 It goes against the whole ethos of what we as singers do and what I, as a teacher of 30 years standing have been constantly trying to discourage as the antithesis of the necessary liberation of breath and body if we are to sing with our best tone.
 The performance of Elijah we gave on February 29th this year was the last live music performance in which I was involved.
 Looking back now, it seems in some way fitting that it was the story of a good and visionary man (for which read ‘an everyman singer’) who was crushed by those who hated him but who despite adversity, rose once again to even greater glory.
 Covid the enemy has almost sapped the life blood out of us all and in particular the performing arts.
 Sadly, singers have come under particular scrutiny, the experts warning that singers pose the greatest of dangers with their droplets being dispersed much more readily in the air whilst singing loudly rather than softly.
 The answer?
 We all have to sing quietly!
 Now we all know how technically difficult this is and how that simply wouldn’t work in a performance of “Elijah”!